Esri/pyprt/README_windows.md

 INSTALLATION INSTRUCTIONS
 ---------------------

-1. Clone this repo
+1. Clone this repository
 2. Download the SDK binary archive from the release page as explained here: [repository](https://github.com/Esri/esri-cityengine-sdk)
 3. Unzip the archives into the cloned repository into a "prt" directory

 Make modifications for the final directory layout to look like this:
 ```
-/pyprt/
+/py4prt/
     src/
       client/...
       codec/...